-The Glycol Treatment Facility at the Calgary International Airport collects, stores, and treats glycol-contaminated storm water from deicing operations on the new international terminal to be discharged back into the City of Calgary’s storm system.
+The Glycol Treatment Facility at YYC Calgary International Airport collects, stores and treats glycol-contaminated storm water from deicing operations on the new international terminal.
 The project is divided into two greenfield sites.
-The north houses a below-grade, cast-in-place diversion chamber and pump station; electrical skid; and back-up generator.
-The south site consists of the retention pond; below-grade, cast-in-place influent lift station; aerated gravel beds; and blower building.
+The north site houses a below-grade, cast-in-place diversion chamber and pump station; electrical skid; and back-up generator.
+The south consists of the retention pond; below-grade, cast-in-place influent lift station; aerated gravel beds; and blower building.

 The client’s top priority was to achieve substantial performance with an operating facility by October 31, 2016, in time for the opening of the new international terminal.
-Not only did the project team complete the project on time, but also under budget.
+The team completed the project on- time but also under budget.

-Additional work involved construction of a small building to enclose the previously constructed McCall Way pump station.
-The building featured monorail hoists for maintenance of the pumps and an advanced gas detection system.
-HVAC, mechanical, and electrical systems were also installed in the building.
+Additional work involved the construction of a small building to enclose the previously built McCall Way pump station.
+The building featured monorail hoists for maintenance of the pumps and an advanced gas-detection system.
+HVAC, mechanical and electrical systems were also installed in the building.